Co-Co (band): Cheryl Baker in Bucks Fizz

 In 1981, Cheryl Baker returned to the UK contest, as part of the group Bucks Fizz.
 When Bucks Fizz won the UK final, Baker thus became only the third singer ever to represent the UK twice, following in the footsteps of Ronnie Carroll and Cliff Richard.
 When Bucks Fizz went on to win the 1981 Eurovision Song Contest with the song "Making Your Mind Up", Baker became one of the few artists to take part in Eurovision to win at their second attempt.
 According to The Eurovision Song Contest - The Official History by John Kennedy O'Connor, Baker also made the second biggest improvement by a Eurovision competitor in the contest, moving up from eleventh in 1978 to first in 1981.

 Post Eurovision

-"The Bad Old Days" reached number 13 in the UK Singles Chart.
+"The Bad Old Days" reached number 13 on the UK Singles Chart.
 The group had no further hit singles, and only released one album, Bad Old Days in 1978.